Interpreting PlagiarismSearch Similarity Report

 Plagiarism Report Meaning

 After we delved into the initial steps of plagiarism detection, it is time to teach you how to read plagiarism report.
 Primarily, we would like to focus on the older version of our report.
-Yet, a new version will be available soon, so we will also reveal our enhanced features later.

 So, you already inserted the required text into PlagiarismSearch box or uploaded a file into our system.
 We hope that you ticked all the needed options and unticked the unnecessary ones to check for plagiarism as effectively as possible.
 Afterward, the similarity detection process begins.
 It takes from several seconds to several minutes, depending on the length of your work.
 Besides, previously scanned papers are checked even more quickly.
 After you obtain your similarity report, you will likely be interested in the found plagiarism score meaning.
 Let us divulge its focal details.